 Binge Eating Disorder Course

 By taking this self-help course, you’ll develop a foundation of skills to improve your eating and body image.
-This course is designed for someone looking for help with their binging.
+This course is designed for someone looking for help with their binge eating disorder treatment.
 Week 1 is an introduction before we dive into more advanced topics.

 Binge eating is by far the most common eating disorder.
 It is an under-recognized condition.
 We don’t speak enough about it.
 Millions of people suffer in silence, alone and struggle to get help.
 There is a lot of shame and guilt associated with binge eating.

 This course has psychology, dietician and general medical input.
 We have pulled from different schools of evidence-based psychological practices in order to build this course.
-We want you to see this course tool to be used alongside conventional therapy, medical input and broader supports.
+We want you to see this course alongside conventional binge eating disorder treatment, medical input and broader supports.

 How this course is different